 - Effective communication and liaison skills: As mentioned earlier, you need to handle a lot of deals.
 For that, you need to talk to the project finance teams, convince them about the terms of the debts, and also negotiate with them on the terms that suit both the parties.
 Without effective communication & liaison skills, you won’t be able to handle these teams and deals.

 - Detail-orientation: A single error can create havoc for the deal.
 So if you want to make your mark in project finance, you really need to be detail-oriented and make sure that everything is accurate on the basis of the talks and approvals.

 - Problem-solving skills: As you grow in your career, you need to have the ability to solve the problems when they arise.
 This isn’t an essential skill in junior roles; but in senior roles, this is mandatory.

 Before we talk about skills, it’s important for you to know how the project finance works in detail.
 This process is from the point of view of the advisor role in project finance because it’s quite complex than the lending roles.
 Let’s have a look at it step by step –

 - Step#1: The advisor team would receive an “information pack” from the investment fund.
-This “information pack” includes financial model, the information on the market and other details.
+This “information pack” includes the financial model, the information on the market and other details.
 Then the team would understand the hunger of the credit committee in the progression of the deal.
-After that the team would look at similar previous deals to compare every detail and then they look at the security structure of the deal and how special purpose vehicles (SPVs) have been used.
-SPVs reduce risk from client’s perspective, but according to the team SPVs only re-allocate the risk to the team.
+After that the team would look at similar previous deals to compare every detail and then they look at the security structure of the deal and how SPV has been used.
+SPVs reduce risk from the client’s perspective, but according to the team, SPVs only re-allocate the risk to the team.

 - Step#3: At this stage, the amount of debt is decided and the terms of the debt are finalized.
 In most of the deals, the team offers debt in between 2% and 10% interest rates.